 Application for the vacancy of Horticulture Manager.

-I am presenting my CV for the position advertised in (where the job was found).
-Thanks to my experience and background, I believe I could be the perfect fit for you company.
+I am presenting my CV for the position advertised (where the job was found).
+Thanks to my experience and background, I believe I could be the perfect fit for your company.

 As you can better see from the enclosed resume, I have been a Horticulture Professional for the past XX years.
 Since I was young, I tried to develop my passion for plants and cultivation in general and I have started to build up my career after my Diploma/Degree in XX.

 I have experience in all Horticulture specifics: from garden designing to crops and plants cultivation.
-My trees, plants, flowers and shrubs knowledge is wide and I am always attending courses and specific trainings to enhance these skills.
-With my previous colleagues and supervisors I have developed many projects and plans, either for the public and for the private sector.
+My trees, plants, flowers and shrubs knowledge is wide and I am always attending courses and specific training to enhance these skills.
+With my previous colleagues and supervisors, I have developed many projects and plans, either for the public or for the private sector.

-I am available for interview at a time convenient for yourselves, and I would be pleased to attend for interview at your convenience to allow me to discuss my experience and qualities further.
+I am available for an interview at a time convenient for you, and I would be pleased to attend for interview at your convenience to allow me to discuss my experience and qualities further.
 My full contact details can be found on my CV.

 Many thanks for your time, and I hope to hear from you in the near future.